Cabbage-1/ABSA-QUAD-updated-2024/readme.md

 # Aspect Sentiment Quad Prediction (ASQP) [Updated in August 2024]

-This repo contains the annotated data and code for our paper [Aspect Sentiment Quad Prediction as Paraphrase Generation](https://aclanthology.org/2021.emnlp-main.726.pdf) in EMNLP 2021.

-## Short Summary
-- We aim to tackle the aspect sentiment quad prediction (ASQP) task: given a sentence, we predict all sentiment quads `(aspect category, aspect term, opinion term, sentiment polarity)`

-## Data
-- We release two new datasets, namely `rest15` and `rest16` under the `data` dir.
-- Each data instance contains the original sentence, as well as a list of sentiment quads, separated by `####`.
-- The annotations are from the combination of the existing TASD data and ASTE data.
-We conduct further annotations to obtain the complete quad label for each sentence.
-- You can also access the ABSA triplet data from the repo [Generative-ABSA](https://github.com/IsakZhang/Generative-ABSA).

-## Requirements [Updated in August 2024]

 We highly recommend you to install the specified version of the following packages to avoid unnecessary troubles: